Visit our Re-post guidelines

 You know lemon, right?
 It is a tart, exciting, delicious and indispensable ingredient in recipes and beverages.
 But did you know that scientists have identified it is as a powerful medicine as well?

 The most powerful healing substances on this planet are masquerading as foods, and this is all the more true for fruits.
-We've already written about The Amazing Healing Properties of 13 Common Fruits , including lemons, but it deserves its own article for a number of reasons.
+I've already written about The Amazing Healing Properties of 13 Common Fruits , including lemons, but it deserves its own mini-article for a number of reasons.

 Here are 12 reasons why it deserves respect as a cutting-edge medicine, and not just something found in refreshing beverages or as an indispensable ingredient in a number of culinary recipes.